oracle/oracle-database-operator/docs/sidb/README.md

 ### Create a Standby Database

 #### Prerequisites
-- Before creating a Standby, ensure that ArchiveLog, FlashBack, and ForceLog on the primary Single Instance Database(`.spec.primaryDatabaseRef`) are turned on.
+- Before creating a Standby, ensure that ArchiveLog, FlashBack, and ForceLog on the primary Single Instance Database referenced by `.spec.primarySource.databaseRef` are turned on.
 - Standby database is not supported for TCPS-enabled Primary databases.

 #### Template YAML